cqnguyen80/DRO-Matic/README.md

 # DRO<img src="https://raw.githubusercontent.com/devinrayolsen/DRO-Matic/master/Docs/images/hydro-hyphen.png" width="64">Matic OS

-The DRO-Matic OS has been built to automate nearly every aspect of hydroponic farming for you!
+The DRO-Matic OS has been built to automate nearly every aspect of hydroponic farming for you.
 From nutrient dosing to pH / EC drift fixing, feeding types to draining, top-offs and even timers; we have quantified everything you need to automate successful crops.

 Users create, configure and share what are called "crops" by interfacing with an LCD screen and external MicroSD card.